Brexit could spark renewed violence in Northern Ireland, a former assistant chief constable for the region has warned.

 The 310-mile border between both jurisdictions on the island of Ireland is set to become a frontier between the UK and the EU.

-British Prime Minister Theresa May has said there should not be a hard border after Brexit, but Foreign Affairs Minister Charlie Flanagan has voiced scepticism over the reassurances.
+Prime Minister Theresa May has said there should not be a hard border after Brexit, but Dublin's Foreign Affairs Minister Charlie Flanagan has voiced scepticism over the reassurances.

 Mr Sheridan has headed Cooperation Ireland since his shock departure in 2008 from the top brass of the Police Service of Northern Ireland, where he was the force's most senior Catholic and led the fight against serious and organised crime.